signalfx/integrations/gateway/README.md

       ]
     }

-If you set the config `InternalMetricsListenerAddress` to a host port combination and configure the smart gateway to scrape that for internal metrics at `/internal-metrics`.
-By default this will only be the public metrics needed to support our curated content, if you want all internal server metrics, you will need to also sert `EmitDebugMetrics` to true.
+If you set the `InternalMetricsListenerAddress` configuration to a host port combination, configure the Smart Gateway to scrape that for internal metrics at
+`/internal-metrics`.
+By default, this will only be the public metrics needed to support our curated content, if you want all internal server metrics, you will need to also sert `EmitDebugMetrics` to `true`.

 #### Transforming carbon dot-delimited metric names into metrics with dimensions

 SignalFx's chart builder supports treating components of metric names as dimensions for the purpose of chart building.
 However, it can be more efficient to define dimensions once, before transmission, rather than many times afterward when building charts.
-Use the SignalFx Gateway's `MetricDeconstructor` for the carbon listener to transform Graphite's long dot-delimited metric names into metrics with dimensions before transmission to SignalFx. <a target="_blank" href="https://github.com/signalfx/gateway#graphite-dimensions">Click here to read more on Github about MetricDeconstructor options</a>.
+Use the SignalFx Gateway's `MetricDeconstructor` for the carbon listener to transform Graphite's long dot-delimited metric names into metrics with dimensions before transmission to SignalFx.
+See the <a target="_blank" href="https://github.com/signalfx/gateway#graphite-dimensions">signalfx/gateway repository</a> for more information on the MetricDeconstructor options.

-Note that you can apply different MetricDeconstructor rules in each `ForwardTo` destination.
+**Note:** You can apply different MetricDeconstructor rules in each `ForwardTo` destination.

 #### Concentrate outgoing HTTP connections

 SignalFx recommends instrumenting each host with the SignalFx collectd agent, which transmits data to SignalFx over HTTP using the `write_http` plugin.
-In some environments it is not desirable for every host to maintain its own out-of-network HTTP connection: for instance, when a firewall is in use.
-In this scenario, you can deploy the SignalFx Gateway, configure each collectd instance to transmit to the gateway, then configure your network to authorize just the gateway to transmit outside the firewall to SignalFx.
+In some environments, it is not desirable for every host to maintain its own out-of-network HTTP connection.
+For instance, when a firewall is in use.
+In this scenario, you can deploy the SignalFx Gateway, configure each collectd instance to transmit to the gateway, and configure your network to authorize just the gateway to transmit outside the firewall to SignalFx.

 Because the SignalFx Gateway multiplexes incoming traffic from incoming instances of collectd, it sends larger, more efficient messages to SignalFx.
 For this reason, it is also a good fit when servers have high transmission latency to the region where SignalFx is located.
 Forwarding metrics through the gateway reduces hosts' exposure to transmission latency.
 The gateway can be configured to buffer in-memory if needed.